 Oxford Properties' The Stack, the first zero carbon emmission skyscraper in North America is a case in point.

-In addition, the firm is one of the pioneers of digital twin technology which generates continuous, incremental energy efficiencies in it's buildings.
+Moreover, the firm is one of the pioneers of digital twin technology which generates continuous, incremental energy efficiencies in it's buildings.

 The company is also an early adopter of mass timber, enabling a new development project to generate sustantially less CO2 emissions compared to one constructed with steel and concrete.